-This SAN and NAS Storage training tutorial covers the benefits of external SAN Storage Area Network and/or NAS Network Attached Storage storage, as compared to DAS Direct Attached Storage which is dedicated to one particular server.
+This SAN and NAS Storage tutorial covers the benefits of external SAN Storage Area Network and/or NAS Network Attached Storage storage, as compared to DAS Direct Attached Storage which is dedicated to one particular server.
 That could be internal hard drives or an external enclosure.

 External SAN and NAS storage is provided by companies such as NetApp, Dell EMC, IBM and Hitachi Data Systems.
 Scroll down for the video and also text tutorial.